 With the career-focused outcomes and hands-on experience you gain in this program, you'll graduate with advanced nursing knowledge and skills you can immediately apply in the workplace.
 Benedictine M.S.N. graduates reported working for organizations such as:

 - Advocate Aurora Health System

 - Rush University Medical Center

-Learn more about the career opportunities open to you with a master’s degree in Nursing from Benedictine University.
+Learn more about the careers in nursing available to you with an M.S.N. from Benedictine University.
 Request more information or call (866) 295-3104 today to speak to a program manager.

 1US Bureau of Labor Statistics.
 Registered Nurses.
 Occupational Outlook Handbook.
 Retrieved 29 September 2020, from https://www.bls.gov/ooh/healthcare/registered-nurses.htm.

 2American Association of Colleges of Nursing.
 Fact Sheet: Nursing Shortage.
 Retrieved 29 September 2020, from https://www.aacnnursing.org/Portals/42/News/Factsheets/Nursing-Shortage-Factsheet.pdf.